PluieElectrique/fimfic-comment-tweaks/README.md

 ## Features

 * Comment collapsing: Collapse a comment and all of its "descendants."
-In "Oldest First" order, this is the comment, any comment which replies to it, any reply to those replies, and so on.
-In "Newest First" order, this is the comment, any comment which it replied to, any comment which those comments replied to, and so on.
+    * "Oldest First" ordering: Collapses the comment, its replies, replies to those replies, and so on.
+    * "Newest First" ordering: Collapses the comment, comments that it replied to, comment that those comments replied to, and so on.

-* Forward hiding: Clicking and expanding a quote link to a "forward" comment will hide the original comment (whether a link is forward or not depends on the comment order)
+* Forward hiding: Clicking and expanding a link to a "forward" comment will hide the original comment.
+    * "Oldest First" ordering: Expanding a backlink (in the header of a comment) will hide the original comment.
+    * "Newest First" ordering: Expanding a quote link (in the body of a comment) will hide the original comment.
 ### Tweaks

 * Expanded comments show the username in the header